fekri86114/duni-music2/README.md

 # DuniMusic2
 A simple application to listen to music.
 This application is version 2 of DuniMusic application.

-I made this app with my own design at this application.
+I made this app with my own design.

 DuniMusic is an educational application to learn how to play music in android, ... .